projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 The transformed option documentation is created in the ``_build/rst/reference/configdoc.txt`` file and included by ``doc/reference/config-options.rst`` to create the final published :ref:`scenario-config-options` document.
-You make changes to the option descriptions by editing the documentation found in one of the ``.xsd`` files.
+You modify the option descriptions by editing the documentation found in one of the ``.xsd`` files.